Cathedral of St. Elizabeth: Modern cultural usage

 In October 2015, Hungarian rock band Omega, whose members declare Catholicism, performed their Biblically themed performance Oratórium ("Oratory") inside the cathedral.
 Since 2013, the show was exhibited in Hungary, Romania, and Germany, mostly in Calvinist Reformed churches, as well as Moscow's Cathedral of Christ the Saviour.
 The concert was sold-out and attended by 1,200 spectators, less than the potential capacity of 2,000.
 Following the concert and laypeople's criticisms of sacrilege, Archbishop Bober banned future rock concerts in the cathedral, allowing only religious, folk, or classical music.

+In November 2025 the Portuguese priest and DJ Padre Guilherme played a live set outside the Cathedral of St. Elizabeth to mark the 75th birthday of Bernard Bober, Archbishop of Košice.